 Dr Alistair John was awarded his Ph.D. from Victoria University, Australia after undertaking a B.Ph.Ed. (hons), B.A. (geography) and M.Ph.Ed. at the University of Otago, New Zealand.
 Alistair’s research focuses on neoliberal ‘spaces’ of sport – examining the sportscape and how these sites reflect/reproduce neoliberal ideologies.
 In addition, Alistair has analysed the use of nationalism within advertising campaigns associated with sports events.
 Alistair peer reviews for the International Review for the Sociology of Sport and has presented at a number of national and international conferences.
 Alistair is a member of staff in the Division of Sport, Health and Exercise Sciences, Department of Life Sciences and a member of the Welfare, Health and Well-being theme, Institute of the Environment, Health and Societies

 Alistair is the Co-director of Undergraduate Studies for Sport, Health & Exercise Sciences.

 Alistair teaches across a range of study blocks, with a social sciences focus, including SP1703 - Introduction to the Social Sciences of Sport and, SP2707 - Delivery of Sports Development.
-Alistair also leads the level 2 & 3 generic synoptic assessments as well as the level 3 Sports Development synoptic assessment.
+Alistair also leads the Level 6 SHES Synoptic assessment as well as the Level 6 Sports Development synoptic assessment.

 Newest selected publications